Hi there, I’m Jonas Arnklint. I’m a Swedish full stack developer and founder.

 - Implementation of a behavior-based e-mail campaign system

 - Optimizing customer experience and the order process, increasing conversions by 67%

 - Making sure this business-critical system achieved great speed, performance, and uptime

 Quickfix.io - the inline CSS editor

 A fun side project making it super easy to tweak your website UI and persist the changes without booting up a dev environment.
 It consists of a Chrome browser extension and solved me and Mathias’ issue with the ability to persist quick CSS fixes.
 Try it out if you're using Google Chrome.

-The podcast for web developers and web designers, where I co produced over 80 episodes averaging 45 min interviewing great entrepreneurs and people somehow connected to the web.
-It produced over 110 000+ downloads which is a big deal for such a niche podcast in swedish.
+The podcast for web developers and web designers, where I co-produced over 80 episodes averaging 45 min interviewing great entrepreneurs and people somehow connected to the web.
+It produced over 110 000+ downloads which are a big deal for such a niche podcast in Swedish.
 Subscribe or listen to it straight away.

 User Interface design for Fortnox / Fortnox International

 Did a complete remake of the UI for Fortnox.
 Designed and built interactive prototypes for web and mobile web.
 Fortnox user experience was left behind which made it easy to find and correct the "low hanging fruits".

 - Online product catalog for furniture producer Stolab.